 Peter Sevcik identified two key factors impacting this threshold [Sevcik03]: the number of elements viewed and the repetitiveness of the task.
 The number of elements viewed is, for example, the number of items, fields, or paragraphs the user looks at.
 The amount of time the user is willing to wait appears to be a function of the perceived complexity of the request.
-The complexity of the user interface and the number of elements on the screen both impact the thresholds.
-Back in the 1960s through 1980s, the terminal interface was rather simple and a typical task was data entry, often one element at a time.
-Earlier researchers reported that one to two seconds was the threshold to keep maximum productivity.
+The complexity of the user interface and the number of elements on the screen both impact thresholds.
+Back in 1960s through 1980s the terminal interface was rather simple and a typical task was data entry, often one element at a time.
+So most earlier researchers reported that one to two seconds was the threshold to keep maximal productivity.
 Modern complex user interfaces with many elements may have higher response times without adversely impacting user productivity.
 Users also interact with applications at a certain pace depending on how repetitive each task is.
 Some are highly repetitive; others require the user to think and make choices before proceeding to the next screen.
-The more repetitive the task, the better the expected response time.
+The more repetitive the task, the better expected response time.

 That is the threshold that gives us response time usability goals for most user-interactive applications.
 Response times above this threshold degrade productivity.
-Exact numbers depend on many difficult-to-formalize factors, such as the number and types of elements viewed or repetitiveness of the task, but a goal of two to five seconds is reasonable for most typical business applications.
+Exact numbers depend on many difficult-to-formalize factors, such as the number and types of elements viewed or repetitiveness of the task, but a goal of three to five seconds is reasonable for most typical business applications.

-There are researchers who suggest that response time expectations increase with time.
-Forrester research [Forrester09] suggests two seconds response time; in 2006 similar research suggested four seconds (both research efforts were sponsored by Akamai, a provider of web accelerating solutions).
-While the trend probably exists, the approach of this research was often questioned because they just asked users.
+There are researches suggests that response time expectations increase with time.
+Forrester research [Forrester09] of 2009 suggests 2 second response time, in 2006 similar research suggested 4 seconds (both researches were sponsored by Akamai, a provider of Web accelerating solutions).
+While the trend probably exists, the approach of this research was often questioned: they just ask.
 It is known that user perception of time may be misleading.
 Also, as mentioned earlier, response time expectations depends on the number of elements viewed, the repetitiveness of the task, user assumptions of what the system is doing, and UI showing the status.
-Stating a standard without specification of what page we are talking about may be overgeneralization.
+Stating standard without specification of what page we are talking about may be overgeneralization.